wesdollar/dollar-generators/README.md

 **React Native**

-`dg rn my-component` or `dg react-native my-component` Scaffolds out a React Native with TypeScript.
-The component will be created in a directory of the same name within the current working directory, so be sure to `cd` into the directory you want the new directory to be created in.
+`dg rn cool/story/bro-component` or `dg react-native cool/story/bro-component` Scaffolds out a React Native with TypeScript.
+Command must be ran from the root directory of your project src for all of the magic to happen properly.

 The file structure matches the expectations and conventions of Bit.dev.

-The following files are created:
+Running the example command above with create the following files:

+- ./cool/story/bro-component/index.ts
-- index.ts
+- ./cool/story/bro-component/bro-component.tsx
-- my-component.tsx
+- ./cool/story/bro-component/bro-component.spec.tsx
-- my-component.spec.tsx
+- ./cool/story/bro-component/bro-component.composition.tsx
-- my-component.composition.tsx
+- ./cool/story/bro-component/bro-component.constants.ts

 **React**